Ernest Manning: Premier of Alberta

 "Manning's take-over of the premiership at Aberhart's sudden death in May 1943 was a foregone conclusion.
 He had been Aberhart's religious protege and his closest associate in cabinet.
 He was regarded by Aberhart, who had two daughters, almost as a son."
-Manning twice honoured Aberhart's 1935 promise to issue a Prosperity Certificate to Albertans.
+Manning twice honoured Aberhart's 1935 promise to issue prosperity certificates to Albertans.
 In 1957, his government announced a $20 Alberta Oil Royalty Dividend and issued a $17 dividend the next year.
 The policy was widely criticized, and the next year, Manning agreed to use oil royalties on public works and social programs instead.

 In 1935, Manning had famously entered the Alberta Cabinet as Provincial Secretary at only 26 years old.
 He was the youngest cabinet minister in all of British parliamentary history since William Pitt the Younger, who had served as the prime minister of Great Britain 152 years earlier.
 When he became premier at the age of 35, he was the youngest first minister since Pitt.
 Besides serving as premier, he also held numerous other positions including Provincial Treasurer from 1944 to 1954, Minister of Mines and Minerals from 1952 to 1962, minister of trade and industry, attorney general from 1955 to 1968, and president of the executive council.

 Under Manning, Alberta became a virtual one-party province.
 He led Social Credit to seven consecutive election victories between 1944 and 1967, usually with more than 50% of the popular vote.
 His party's seat count increased when he cancelled the use of proportional representation in Edmonton and Calgary in 1956.